 - While there were some implementation delays, the SMART bond is still expected to be completed within the timeline promised to the community, 5-7 years.

-For more information regarding the SMART bond click here.
+Please select for more information regarding the SMART bond.

 For more information or to schedule the Superintendent or his designee to speak to your group please contact the Legislative Affairs office at 754-321-2608 or email@example.com.